 “Rich media is a digital advertising term for an ad that includes advanced features like video, audio, or other elements that encourage viewers to interact and engage with the content.
 While text ads sell with words, and display ads sell with pictures, rich media ads offer more ways to involve an audience with the content.”

 As the name suggests, rich media ads incorporate numerous types of elements such as video, audio or other media elements that invite a user to interact and engage with the ad.

-The possibilities to build rich media banners and to creatively surprise the people surfing the internet are practically endless.
-These ads can take the form of pop-ups, peel-offs, push-downs, lighboxes and many more.
+The possibilities to build rich media banners for desktop or mobile ads, and to creatively surprise the people surfing the internet are practically endless.
+These ads and take the form of pop-ups, peel-offs, push-downs, light-boxes and many more.